-When the connection to a terminal is lost (e.g. because the terminal is closed manually, the user logs out, or the remote SSH session goes into timeout), a SIGHUP is sent to the shell and from there to all running child processes which are therefore terminated.
-The screen command starts an interactive shell screen session, to which the user will be able to reattach later screen -S sessionname Start a screen session with the specified session name screen command Start the specified command in a screen session; session will end when the command exits screen -list Show the list of detached screen sessions screen -r pid.tty.host Resume a detached screen session screen -r owner/pid.tty.host screen -R Resume the last detached screen session screen -d -R sessionname Detach a remote screen session and reattach your current terminal to it
+Normally, when the connection to a terminal is lost (e.g. because the terminal is closed manually, the user logs out, or the remote SSH session goes into timeout), a SIGHUP is sent to the shell and from there to all running child processes which are therefore terminated.
+Instead, the screen command starts an interactive shell screen session, to which the user will be able to reattach later screen -S sessionname Start a screen session with the specified session name screen command Start command in a screen session; session will end when command exits screen -list Show the list of detached screen sessions screen -r pid.tty.host screen -r owner/pid.tty.host screen -R Resume the last detached screen session screen -d -R sessionname Detach a remote screen session and reattach your current terminal to it